 The long haul to business success

-Toughness, making the difficult decisions and focusing on the bottom line are central to Devey's business philosophy.
+Toughness, making the difficult decisions and focusing on the bottom line were central to Devey's business philosophy.
 Born in Bolton, she grew up with business in the atmosphere.
 "My parents always ran small businesses," she recalls.
 "I grew up with a degree of acumen around me, though running a business was never what I particularly aspired to."

 After school, she worked at a haulage company checking tachographs, and slowly "gravitated" towards logistics and transport.
 From there a corporate career opened up, first with Littlewoods, then Tibbett, Britten and Scorpio and finally seven years with retail distributor TNT.
 In 1996, she formed her own company, Pall-Ex.